bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/tutorials/react-class-2-func.md

 This code is an example of how you can convert a class-based React component with state to a functional component using Hooks.

-Let’s explore other scenarios, including classes with multiple state properties.
+Let's explore other scenarios, including classes with multiple state properties.

 ## Step 3 — Adding Hooks to Classes with Multiple State Properties

-You have looked at how you might convert one state property with `useState`, but the same approach won’t quite work when you have multiple state properties.
+You have looked at how you might convert one state property with `useState`, but the same approach won't quite work when you have multiple state properties.
 If, for example, you had two or more input fields for `userName`, `firstName`, and `lastName`, then you would have a class-based component with three state properties:

 ExampleClassComponentWithMultipleStateProperties.js